Neural Message Passing for Objective-Based Uncertainty Quantification and Optimal Experimental Design: Concluding Remarks

 In this work, we proposed a novel approach for accelerating MOCU-based objective-UQ and OED based on neural message-passing.
 To the best of our knowledge, this is the first study that demonstrates the possibility of designing accurate data-driven surrogate models for efficient objective-UQ and OED based on the concept of MOCU.
 As demonstrated, based on uncertain Kuramoto models that consist of interacting oscillators whose coupling strengths are not known with certainty, the proposed approach significantly accelerates MOCU estimation and MOCU-based OED.
 Compared to the original sampling-based approach~\cite{Hong2021}, the proposed model was shown to improve the speed by four to five orders of magnitude for Kuramoto models with $N=5$ or $N=7$ oscillators.
 We expect that the overall gain in terms of computational efficiency will be even higher for a more complex Kuramoto model with a larger number of oscillators.

 It is worth noting that training the neural network requires generating sufficient training data, where the original sampling-based approach~\cite{Hong2021} is used for MOCU computation for various uncertain Kuramoto models.
 However, once the training data are generated, actual training of the MPNN requires a relatively short time and the trained MPNN can be used for extremely fast and accurate MOCU estimation for various uncertain Kuramoto models.
 Considering that the OED process typically requires a large number of MOCU computations, our proposed scheme has the added benefit of moving the heavy computational cost of MOCU evaluations from online to offline.
+Nevertheless, it would be an interesting research direction to apply the proposed axiomatic constraint loss in a \textit{self-supervised} manner to reduce the model's dependency on the amount of labeled training data.
+Similar to the idea of constructive learning in~\cite{chen2020simple}, we may pre-train the deep learning model by randomly generating paired uncertainty classes and encouraging the model to predict the correct ranking, without using any ground truth labels.
+We expect that such a pre-training procedure may provide a good starting point for the model that can ultimately reduce the amount of labeled data needed to train a high-quality surrogate model.